ska-telescope/ska-oso-pht-ui/docs/src/developer/RunningBuilding.rst

   Runs the app in the development mode at [http://localhost:6101](http://localhost:6101).
 The app will recompile and restart if you make any edits to the source files.
 Any linting errors will also be shown in the console.

+- `> yarn local`

+Runs the app in the development mode without resetting the public/env.js file at [http://localhost:6101](http://localhost:6101).
+The app will recompile and restart if you make any edits to the source files.
+Any linting errors will also be shown in the console.

 - `> yarn skao:update`

   yarn will update the repository with the latest SKAO libraries